boceckts/ideahub/README.md

 The documentation of the REST API of the application will be available on http://127.0.0.1:5000/api/v1/docs.

 ### Run Tests
-The project includes a `test` directory where any tests are located.
+The project includes a `test` directory where any automated tests are located.
 The following test packages are present
 1. `unittests` - all unittests
 2. `unittests.modeltests` - unittests for our models